not-only-code/qtranslate-slug/readme.md

 ## Description

 [Qtranslate](http://wordpress.org/extend/plugins/qtranslate/) is a nice plugin but unfortunately today is **outdated**. **Qtranslate Slug** is an addon to QTranslate, which adds support for permalinks translations and fix some QTranslate deficiencies since wordpress 3.0.
+Check out all the new forks from qtranslate!

 **Version 1.0** has been written from scratch using OOP.
 The code has been structured better, the functions have been marked and commented and everything is integrated with Wordpress API.

 **Requirements:**

-* Wordpress 3.3 (PHP 5.2 and MySQL 5)
+* Wordpress 3.3 (PHP 5.5 and MySQL 5)
-* mQtranslate 2.6.2.4 or Qtranslate 2.5.8
+* mQtranslate 2.6.2.4, qtranslate-X 2.9.1 or Qtranslate 2.5.8

+## New in Version 1.1.9

+Lots of bug fixes!
+Thanks again to everyone that contributed to this project, with commits, bug reports and suggestions.

+* Compatibility with qtranslate-X! ( thanks @beheist, pull #85, fixing most of #80 )
+* More updates to the portuguese translation ( thanks pedro-mendonca, pull #86)
+* Corrected the link to language files ( thanks pedro-mendonca )
+* Added translation for some hardcoded texts ( thanks pedro-mendonca )
+* Corrected a link from 'qtranslate' to 'qts' language files ( thanks pedro-mendonca )
+* Fixed taxonomies slugs ( thanks to [eirikv's bug report](https://wordpress.org/support/topic/categories-slug-dont-work)
+* Fixed many warnings ( thanks piffpaffpuff, issue #78 and to [pedrodu1](https://wordpress.org/support/topic/warnings-qtranslate-slugphp) )
+* Changed the behaviour of "Quick Edit", from the wp forums [1](https://wordpress.org/support/topic/categories-tags-and-quick-edit-dont-show-in-admin) [2](https://wordpress.org/support/topic/quick-edit-inhibited-by-qtranslate-slug-with-wp-41-mqtranslate) ( thanks everyone!! )
+* Fixed the menus!
+Now you can properly use one menu for every language.
+Use the dropdown section "Languages", and for each item, change the "Navigation Label" and "Title Attribute".
+Select "All languages", to make sure everything is awesome!
+All these features were a consequence of fixing all the warnings based on [Gery's bug report)[https://wordpress.org/support/topic/qtranslate-slug-conflicting-with-ubermenu).
+* Minor fixes, etc.

+See you next Version!

 ## New in Version 1.1.8